 Introduction to CDN

-How a CDN Works?
+How does a CDN Works?

 A CDN stores a cached version of its content in several geographical locations to reduce the distance between visitors and your website’s servers.
 Each PoP includes multiple cache servers responsible for distributing content to visitors nearby.
 Essentially, It puts the content on a par with your customers, in certain places.
 For eg, if anyone accesses your website in London, the UK PoP is done locally.
 The questions of the user and the replies will move through the entire Atlantic and back.
 Their results will be much quicker.
 That’s how the functions briefly.
 Naturally, because we had thought we needed a whole guide to illustrate how the content distribution networks work in detail, the rabbit hole goes deeper.